-Built between 1844 and 1851, Les Grands-Goulets Road is a superb route that links the Royans area to the Vercors Central (France).
+Built between 1844 and 1851, Les Grands-Goulets is the name of a legendary road located in the Drôme department in the Auvergne-Rhône-Alpes region in France.
 The road was closed to vehicles and pedestrian in 2005.
+Vertigo guaranteed.
 It’s one of the French balcony roads.

 Set high in the French Alps, this iconic road (Route Départementale RD 518) is totally paved.
 It’s 1.7km (1.05 miles) long running from Pont-en-Royans area to the Vercors plateau at Échevis.
 The road runs above the Vernaison river, and offers a breathtaking view of the Royans.
 The road becomes magnificient with the rock just over your head.
 The road takes you under cliffs, through rock arches and eventually through a section where only a little bit of light can make it through.
 The road was cut in the cliff, and the sun never penetrates into the narrow pass, mossy and wet.
 You get the feeling to enter a cave...
 But after 156 years of leading travellers through the mountains by this winding and narrow road, the French government were forced to permanently close the historic road in 2005 after a series of fatal accidents and rockfalls in 2003 and 2005.

 Located in southeastern France, the superb road was replaced by the 1,710 metres long Tunnel des Grands-Goulets in 2008.
 The old road remains as the emergency exit of the tunnel (to which it is connected by galleries).
 As such, the road is maintained and cleared of snow in winter, even though no one is using it.